JohnOCFII/johnocfii.github.io/_posts/2022-07-05-Leveling-the-SpoilBoard.md

 ---
 ## Installing and Leveling the SpoilBoard

 The MilkCr8 CNC uses an aluminum bed on the Y-Axis.
 While you could machine directly on the bed, there is value in installing a sacrificial surface on top of that bed.
-A common term for that surface is **spoilboard.**.
+A common term for that surface is **spoilboard**.
 I installed an MDF spoilboard using painters tape and CA glue.

 ![MilkCr8 BlueTapeBed](/assets/images/BlueTapedBed.jpeg)